Prize Book

 7.

-Stuffie depicting Fair Theme "Sewing, Sowing and Growing"
+Stuffie depicting Fair Theme "Soak up the Sun, Sights and Sounds"

 Class 22 - Christmas Decor